SAS pilots in Scandinavia strike; 673 flights canceled

 SAS canceled 673 flights for Friday, affecting 72,000 passengers.

-Talks have mainly centered on salary increases and working hours.
+Talks that started in March mainly centered on salary increases and working hours.

+Details have not been released but the pan-Scandinavian union says it wants salaries to be in line with the market rate, while SAS negotiators have called the requests "unreasonable and extreme."
 SAS spokeswoman Karin Nyman said the pilots' demands "would have very negative consequences for the company."

+Wilhelm Tersmeden, chairman of the Swedish pilots association, said SAS employees are facing "deteriorated working conditions, unpredictability in planning work hours and insecurity for their own job."

+"Almost one in four SAS flights is flown by subcontractors and we want to know what our future looks like," he told Sweden's TT news agency.

 The company said the strike doesn't include flights operated by SAS partner airlines, making up approximately 30% of its departures, and is not expected to affect other airlines' departures and arrivals.